rodrigoreyes79/ttlogger/README.md

 (https://raw.githubusercontent.com/rodrigoreyes79/ttlogger/master/images/ttlogger.png)

 ### Update: Mar 12, 2015
-Version 0.2 it out and gone are the days of multiple windows!!!
+Version 0.2 is out and gone are the days of multiple windows!!!

 TTLogger now opens only one window and allows you to enter your log for a specific time by selecting it from a select on top of the window.
 Give it a try!!!

 # How it works